-In order to preserve our beautiful Island and to continue to provide our residents and visitors with a unique wide stretch of sandy shoreline, a beach renourishment project will commence in June 2016.
+In order to preserve our beautiful Island and to continue to provide our residents and visitors with a unique wide stretch of sandy shoreline, a beach renourishment project commenced in June 2016.

 Although work will commence this summer, high density visitor-oriented beaches along central shoreline will not be impacted until fall.
 See our Project Timeline Map .